justvicthor/Early_Alzheimer_Detection_DL/README.md

 ## ✅ Contributions

 - Re-implemented and validated Liu et al.’s 3D CNN model on the ADNI dataset
-- Switched from instance normalization to batch normalization for improved training stability
+- Used the **Clinica software suite** for standardized MRI preprocessing in BIDS format
 - Integrated  **data augmentation** techniques (Gaussian blurring, random cropping)
 - Leveraged **MeluXina HPC** for full-scale GPU-based training and evaluation
-- Used the **Clinica software suite** for standardized MRI preprocessing in BIDS format
-- Achieved promising classification results with potential for progression prediction
+- Achieved promising classification results with improved performance on the original paper

 ---